 Fort Milam (1)

 A Texas Ranger post located near the Falls of the Brazos River, four miles southwest of town on the west bank of the river.
 Originally called Fort Sarahville de Viesca, or Fort Viesca, after the settlement (Robertson's Colony).
 The fort was renamed in December 1835.
+Sometimes referred to as Post Milam.
 Monument (1936) at site.

 (1841), near Marlin

 A Texas Ranger camp located near Fort Marlin.